Ensembles

 St. Paul’s Chapel Choir

-The St. Paul’s Chapel Choir brings together people who love to sing and who want to be part of a warm and welcoming community.
-This volunteer ensemble of sopranos, altos, tenors, and basses, led by Thomas McCargar, gives singers the opportunity to make music together during weekly rehearsals and monthly services at Trinity Church in Lower Manhattan.
+St. Paul’s Chapel Choir brings together people who love to sing and are drawn to the joy and connection of a warm and welcoming musical community.
+This volunteer ensemble of sopranos, altos, tenors, and basses, led by Thomas McCargar, a longtime member of Trinity’s renowned music program, provides opportunities for singers of all backgrounds to deepen their musicianship through weekly rehearsals and participation in monthly services at Trinity Church.